freenas/freenas-docs/userguide/install.rst

    Select Operating System

-Click "Next" and create a virtual disk file of **8 GB** to hold the
-%brand% operating system, as shown in
-:numref:`Figure %s <esxi_create_disk_fig>`.
+Click :guilabel:`Next` and create a virtual disk file of **8 GB** to hold the %brand% operating system, as shown in :numref:`Figure %s <esxi_create_disk_fig>`.